zchee/neovim-wiki/Troubleshooting.md

 ### Pressing `ESC` when running nvim in tmux or GNU Screen inserts characters

-Try setting your escape time to a low value (or even zero) in your `.tmux.conf`:
+Try setting your escape time to a low value (10-20ms) in your `.tmux.conf`:

 ```tmux
 set -g escape-time 10